harisdsc/DSC180A/README.md

 ---
 ### Scripts
 > `python3 run.py`**`<script>`**

-- `all` : Runs all scripts in sequential order

 - `ngrams` : Generate bi- and tri- gram frequencies of patterns in memo column then save counts to file.

 - `clean` : Clean memos then save cleaned columns to file.